IliasMCBM/ProyectoDevOps/README.md

 *   **Factor VII (Port Binding):** The application uses Streamlit, which handles port binding.
 The `Dockerfile` `EXPOSE`s the `APP_PORT`, and `docker run` maps a host port to the container's exposed port.
 *   **Factor VIII (Concurrency):** The application is designed to scale out by running multiple stateless Docker containers, typically behind a load balancer.
 Each container operates independently.
 *   **Factor IX (Disposability):** Docker containers are inherently disposable.
 The FAISS index is built into the image for fast startup.
 Containers can be quickly started and stopped.
+*   **Factor X (Dev/Prod Parity):** Using Docker for both development and production ensures environments are as similar as possible, reducing environment-specific bugs.

 ### I. Codebase